How Taking a Temporary Job Impacts Unemployment Benefits

 Reduction or Elimination of Unemployment Benefits

 In general, your unemployment benefits will typically be reduced or eliminated during the period of your temporary work depending on the level of pay for your temp job.
-If you earn less than the amount of your unemployment benefits, you will usually still be entitled to the difference between your temp pay and the amount of your unemployment benefits.
+Usually, you will still be entitled to the difference between your temp pay and the value of your unemployment benefits, if you earn less than the total amount of your unemployment benefits.

 For example, if you earn $200 and are entitled to $400 in unemployment benefits, you will still receive $200 of unemployment compensation.
 However, if you earn $400 or more in that temp job, then your benefits would be suspended.